maxlanceund/equal-system/papers/information_projection_framework-en.md

 **Final positioning of this paper**:

-> This paper is not an operational manual, but a paper in the philosophy of science.
+> This paper is not an operational manual, but a paper in the philosophy of science, proposing the information projection framework.
 D_f is a conceptual tool that reveals the structural source of unidentifiability.
-The scaling law D_f → α is the most important quantitative result of this paper.
+The scaling law D_f → α is the most important quantitative result of the information projection framework.
 The time-reversal symmetry test is a negative result that clarifies the distinction between static information loss and dynamical irreversibility.

-**The conclusion of this paper is**: unidentifiability has a structural source deeper than "insufficient data" — namely, the non-injectivity of macroscopic descriptions.
+**The conclusion of the information projection framework is**: unidentifiability has a structural source deeper than "insufficient data" — namely, the non-injectivity of macroscopic descriptions.
 This source does not disappear with increases in data volume, computational power, or model complexity. **However, non-injectivity itself does not produce the arrow of time.**

 ---